Scleritis

 B]

-- Most commonly associated with rheumatoid arthritis
+- Most commonly rheumatoid arthritis

 - In about 38% of cases, scleritis is the presenting manifestation of an underlying systemic disorder.